mpkondrashin/tmlist/README.md

 go build ./cmd/tmlist
 ```

-Build for Alpine Linu to be used in Docker container:
+Build for Alpine Linux to be used in Docker container:
 ```commandline
 CGO_ENABLED=0 GOOS=linux GARCH=amd64 go build ./cmd/tmlist
 ```